miguno/avro-hadoop-starter/README.md

 The following `CREATE TABLE` statement creates an external Hive table named `tweets` for storing Twitter messages in a very basic data structure that consists of username, content of the message and a timestamp.

 *For Hive version 0.11+:*

-Starting with Hive version 0.11 you must use `SERDEPROPERTIES` instead of `TBLPROPERTIES` to specify the Avro schema.
+Starting with Hive version 0.11 you must use `SERDEPROPERTIES` instead of `WITH TBLPROPERTIES` to specify the Avro schema.
 If you mistakingly use `TBLPROPERTIES` Hive will complain with a `AvroSerdeException`.

 ```sql
 -- Use the following syntax for Hive 0.11+